HoangQuocBinh/DISPLAY_CABINET/README.md

 # DISPLAY CABINET
-Use ESP32 and update OTA via githupt
+Use ESP32 and update OTA via github